Rishitha1512/Ecommerce-Follow-Along/README.md

 ### 3. **Response Sent to the User**:
    - A successful login message is returned along with the token and a `success: true` flag.
    - The response is sent with a status code of `200`.

+## Milestone 34:
+### 1.**JWT Authentication**:
+  - Used JWT for user login and any communication between the client and server.
+  - Ensures secure token-based authentication and authorization.

+### 2.**JWT in Cookies**:
+  - Stored JWT in cookies to maintain session state.
+  - Helps in retaining user authentication status across page reloads and browser sessions.